Engee documentation

 Features when working with interactive Engee scripts

-Read an example of Python usage in Engee scripts:
+Check out an example of using Python in Engee scripts*:

-Interactive Engee scripts (with the .ngscript extension) are a tool for working with code in the Engee environment (see Script editor).
-Let’s consider the peculiarities of working with Engee interactive scripts for Python:
+Interactive Engee scripts (with the .ngscript extension) are a tool for working with code in the Engee environment (for more information, see Script editor).
+Let’s look at the features of working with interactive Engee scripts for Python:

 • Engee scripts can be created directly in Engee itself.
 This is the only supported format for creating interactive scripts.

-• Adding packages in one Engee script allows them to be used in other Engee scripts without re-installation.
+• Adding packages in one Engee script allows you to use them in other Engee scripts without having to reinstall.

-You may need many packages to work with Python in Engee scripts, such as the scientific computation support package SciPy.
-Use the package manager Pkg and Julia syntax to install it:
+To work with Python in Engee scripts, you may need many packages, for example, a scientific calculation support package.
+SciPy.
+Use the package manager to install it.
+Pkg and Julia syntax:

 using Pkg

 To remove packages, use the rm command.
-For example, Pkg.rm("Pluto").
-Read more at Working with Julia packages.
+For example, `Pkg.rm("Pluto")'.
+Read more in Working with Julia packages.

-To find out which packages are installed in Engee scripts, use:
+To find out which packages are installed in the Engee scripts, use:

 import Pkg